reimagined/resolve/packages/modules/module-auth/README.md

           path: 'logout',
           method: 'POST'
       }
       routes: [ // A list of HTTP API handlers required for for the current strategy.
         {
-          path: 'register', // The HTTP path segment after http://app-domain.tld/rootPath/api/.
+          path: 'register', // The HTTP path segment after `http://app-domain.tld/rootPath/api/`.
           method: 'POST', // The HTTP method.
-          callback: 'auth/route_register_callback.js' // The path to an API handler deffinition.
+          callback: 'auth/route_register_callback.js' // The path to the API handler's deffinition.
         },
         {
           path: 'login',